-- Tightly screw on the lids of hazardous chemicals (pesticides, car fluids, paint and lacquer thinner, &c.) and store in a locker with doors.
-This will minimize fumes and potential spills, making the garage a safer place for everyone, especially pets and children.
+Homeowners often store hazardous chemicals (e.g., pesticides, car fluids, paint and lacquer thinner) in the garage.
+Leaving them out in the open or loosely shut, however, poses a serious threat to kids and pets.
+This will minimize fumes and potential spills, making the garage a safer place for everyone, especially for pets and children.

-- Garage Maintenance.
-Now that your garage clutter is better organized than 90% of the population and usable again, you’ll want to keep it that way.
+Now that your garage clutter is better organized than 90% of the population, you’ll find it usable again.
+You’ll want to keep it that way, too!
+Set a monthly or quarterly check in your schedule to keep items in the garage under control.
 In addition to purging junk and making sure your organizational zones hold up, check for and repair fraying extension cords, replace burnt-out light bulbs and test the smoke alarm.
 Make sure your tools are in good working order.
 With minimal care each month, you’ll reap the benefit of having a safe garage.